-- That qualitative as well as quantitative aspects of information systems will be accelerated by Moore’s Law.
+- That qualitative, as well as quantitative aspects of information systems, will be accelerated by Moore’s Law.
 And

 - That biology and physics will merge with computer science (becoming biotechnology and nanotechnology), resulting in life and the physical universe becoming mercurial; achieving the supposed nature of computer software.
 Furthermore, all of this will happen very soon!
 Since computers are improving so quickly they will overwhelm all the other cybernetic processes, like people, and fundamentally change the nature of what’s going on in the familiar neighborhood of Earth at some moment when a new “criticality” is achieved—maybe in about the year 2020.
-To be a human after that moment will be either impossible or something very different than we now can know.[i]
+To be a human after that moment will be either impossible or something very different from we now can know.[i]

 Lanier responds to each belief in detail.
 A summary of those responses are as follows: